OCA/pos/pos_journal_image/readme/CONFIGURE.rst

 To configure this module, you need to:

-* Go to 'Invoicing' / 'Configuration' / 'Journals' / 'Journals'
+* Go to 'Point Of Sale' / 'Configuration' / 'Payment Methods'

 * Select journals available in the PoS